What to expect after

 After we are down to the best of the best, I do broad edits of every image.
 This means adjusting every image for color, exposure and so forth.
 Digital images are like nice faces without makeup.
 They all look a little better with a touch of lipstick and mascara.
 Not too much, but they need to have this before going out of the house.

-Then I do another round of detail editing on some images.
+Then I do another round of detail editing on images that you are putting in an album or having printed.
 This includes smoothing skin in a way that looks natural but flattering, removing stray items like lint on a jacket or a bridesmaid wandering behind your epic dress shot.
 I'm a little OCD about this so it takes awhile.

 Along the way I try to give you some sneak peeks, because I know you want images to share right away, not two or three weeks after your big day.
 For the same reason, I also edit your whole gallery with super intense speed.
 You will receive your images likely a month sooner than most brides do with their photographers.

-If your wedding collection includes albums or photo books, I begin design right away.
+If your wedding collection includes albums, I begin design right away.
 I send you an initial design less than two months after the wedding.
 I start the design without you because if I wait for you to choose photos while having no idea of how your album is going to come together, it will take forever and be frustrating to you.

 It's a lot easier to see a design already in place and then tweak it to your preferences.
 You can swap out photos if there are other photos you prefer.
 You get two rounds of changes.
 And then the album is sent off to be printed.

-If you did not have an album or photo book in your collection, no worries.
+If you did not have an album in your collection, no worries.
 It's not too late.
 I offer a discount for up to one week after receiving your images because I know many couples want a way to preserve the photos they love so much.

 Prints are very easy to order via the online gallery.
 Get yourself a few.
 Get mom some, too.
 They aren't expensive.
-And they will be far better quality than something you'd get from the drugstore or Shutterfly.
 Digital is great, but there's nothing like seeing you and your loved ones in a beautiful high-quality print.